Vehicle registration plates of Finland: Current

-On the vehicle designated for the President of the Finnish Republic, the licence plates can be replaced with the Finnish coat of arms.
+On the vehicle designated for the President of the Republic of Finland, the licence plates can be replaced with the Finnish coat of arms.

 An Åland number-plate has blue lettering.
-The official international vehicle registration code is FIN as in the rest of Finland, but the Parliament of Åland wants to introduce "AX" as its official code.
+The official international vehicle registration code was FIN as in the rest of Finland until 13 September 2025 when it was changed to AX.

 Plates from Åland always begin with ÅL.
 Until 2011 they were always 3 letters and 1-3 numbers like rest of Finland, but in 2011 the plates started to have ÅL and 5 digits.

 Codes

 Regular, non-vanity plates also have some more limitations: